Deus747/Edge_AI_Project/README.md

 ## Logit Knowledge Distillation

-Student models are trained using a combination of ground-truth supervision and softened teacher predictions.
+All deployment models are trained using **logit knowledge distillation (logit KD)**, where the student learns from both the ground-truth labels and the softened output distribution of the ConvNeXt-Base + UPerNet teacher.
 The training objective is:

 ```
 loss = CE(student_logits, labels) + α · KL(teacher_logits / T, student_logits / T)
 ```

-where:

-- `CE` — supervised cross-entropy loss
-- `KL` — Kullback–Leibler divergence between teacher and student soft distributions
-- `T` — distillation temperature
-- `α` — distillation weight

-The main experiments used `T = 4.0` and `α = 1.0`.
+where `T = 4.0` (distillation temperature) and `α = 1.0` (distillation weight).

 ![Semantic logit-KD training curve](docs/images/semantic_label2_logit_kd_curve.png)